Your ultimate guide to Slack at Dreamforce 2021

 Innovation from anywhere with Salesforce developers

-As part of the Trailblazer keynote, Bear Douglas, Director of Developer Relations at Slack, shares new features in action that developers can deploy from anywhere.
+Bear Douglas, director of developer relations at Slack, shares new features in action that developers can deploy from anywhere as part of the Trailblazer keynote.

 The new sales playbook to accelerate growth from anywhere